Keyboard shortcuts

 You'll notice that we have included the char type in the integer list above.
 This is because character types in C++ are represented using numbers, specifically char represents ASCII code points.
 Character literals are specified with single quotes like the example below.

-char const x = 'a';
+const char x = 'a';

-auto const y = 'b';
+const auto y = 'b';

 Boolean Type